Another day, another insurance AGM makes headlines – this time for alleged “woke” hiring practices.

 Another thing I feel strongly about is being hired upon merit – Peck’s argument.
 If I was applying for a job, I would like to be hired as the best person for that job, regardless of my gender or race, and if another candidate is better suited for the position, they should be offered the job.

 So, here’s my issue with this whole saga.
-By accusing Progressive of prioritizing “skin color and reproductive organs” when hiring staff, the activist shareholder is (perhaps unintentionally) insulting the staff that Progressive has already hired.
+By accusing Progressive of prioritizing “skin colour and reproductive organs” when hiring staff, the activist shareholder is (perhaps unintentionally) insulting the staff that Progressive has already hired.
 There’s no evidence to suggest they weren’t hired based on merit.
 The only hard evidence (as far as I’m aware) is that the insurer – like many others around the world – has made a commitment to diversify and become a more inclusive workplace.

 There are many rights and wrongs in this debate.
 If anything, this proves that DE&I is something that insurers must take seriously.